 Leith

 Leith is the busy port in Edinburgh and a fun place to spend an afternoon (or longer!).
-The Royal Yacht Britannia lures many travelers to the docks in Leith – but it’s not the only reason to visit the district.
-The area is bursting with fantastic eateries and loads of fun bars, too!
+The Royal Yacht Britannia lures many travelers to the docks in Leith.
+However, area is bursting with fantastic eateries and loads of fun bars, too!

-The Kitchin – a Michelin star restaurant in Edinburgh – features a phenomenal tasting menu, while Fisher’s – situated in a 17th century watchtower doles out fresh, locally-caught seafood.
+The Kitchin – a Michelin star restaurant in Edinburgh – features a phenomenal tasting menu.
+Fisher’s – situated in a 17th century watchtower doles out fresh, locally-caught seafood.
 We also love Burger Mama at the Lioness of Leith and cullen skink from Teuchters Landing.

 Lost in Leith, Campervan Brewery and Moonwake Beer Co. are top places to stop for Scottish craft beer.
 However, liquor fans should check out the Lind and Lime Gin Distillery and The Scotch Malt Whisky Society for a wee fancy nip!